learnflight/learnflight.github.io/source/_posts/2013-09-26-testing-a-flight-data-component.markdown

 As of today the best to way of testing Flight is with [jasmine-flight](https://github.com/flightjs/jasmine-flight) or [mocha-flight](https://github.com/flightjs/mocha-flight), which are extensions to Jasmine and Mocha respectively.

 For this post we are going to use a really simple to-do app.
-A to-do app will generally need a component that handles the data, which responsability is to add/remove items, and notify other components about that.
+A to-do app will generally need a component that handles the data, which responsibility is to add/remove items, and notify other components about that.

 # Flight testing principles (optional)

-Flight components are only able to comunicate via events, so we are going focus on testing only events and not the methods inside the component.
+Flight components are only able to communicate via events, so we are going focus on testing only events and not the methods inside the component.

 Here is a general rule of thumb for testing a Flight component.